marlon360/rki-covid-api/docs/endpoints/vaccinations.md

 `vaccination.janssen` Number of people who were vaccinated with Janssen

+`vaccination.novavax` Number of people who were vaccinated with Novavax

 `delta` New first vaccination compared to yesterday

 `quote` Quote of first vaccinated people (legacy)